zhutao100/qwen-code/docs/developers/development/npm.md

 ## Release Deep Dive

-The main goal of the release process is to take the source code from the packages/ directory, build it, and assemble a clean, self-contained package in a temporary `bundle` directory at the root of the project.
-This `bundle` directory is what actually gets published to NPM.
+The main goal of the release process is to take the source code from the packages/ directory, build it, and assemble a clean, self-contained package in a temporary `dist` directory at the root of the project.
+This `dist` directory is what actually gets published to NPM.

 Here are the key stages: